TransFirst Overall Rating

 TransFirst no longer appears to use alternate business names (DBAs) in order to sell its services under unsoiled brand names.
 As mentioned earlier, one of these companies used to be “Merchant Express,” and another was reported to be “US Merchant Services.”
 The TransFirst website includes a page listing their mergers and acquisitions; the businesses on this list were once independent but appear to have been absorbed into the TransFirst brand name by now.
 TransFirst’s services are also marketed by other independent companies (sub-ISOs) that operate under their own brand names.

-The credit card processing page on the TransFirst website quotes rates “as low as 0.25%.”
-This is probably either the company’s rate for debit transactions or its “Qualified” rate for credit cards, but it is unrealistically low compared to what merchants will likely pay for the majority of their transactions.
+The retail processing page on the TransFirst website quotes rates as low as 1.69% plus $0.19, and there are similar quotes on the company’s e-commerce, wireless, phone, and mobile processing pages.
+These are probably either the company’s rates for debit transactions or its “Qualified” rates for credit cards, but they are unrealistically low compared to what merchants will likely pay for the majority of their transactions.
 Since there is no mention of the much higher “Mid-Qualified” and “Non-Qualified” rates that the company charges, we consider this type of rate quote to be deceptive.

 TransFirst has a moderate amount of complaints for a provider of its size and time in business.
 The common themes in the complaints are merchants reporting unexpected and hidden fees, expensive terminal leases, poor customer service, and that agents failed to verbally disclose important contract terms such as the service length agreement and cancellation fees prior to setting up the account.
 As mentioned earlier, these are the types of complaints often found with providers that use independent agents and resellers to market their services.
 However, the ultimate responsibility rests with TransFirst since it sets and enforces the service agreement policies.

-As of this update, the Better Business Bureau (BBB) is reporting that TransFirst has been “BBB accredited” since 2009 and is awarding the company an “A+” rating despite 124 complaints filed within the last 36 months, which is down from 139 complaints as of the last update.
-Of the complaints, 49 are due to problems with service, 38 with billing/collection, 35 with advertising and sales issues, and two with delivery issues.
-105 of the complaints were resolved to the merchants’ satisfaction while 19 were not.
+As of this update, the Better Business Bureau (BBB) is reporting that TransFirst has been “BBB accredited” since 2009 and is awarding the company an “A+” rating despite 114 complaints filed within the last 36 months, which is down from 124 complaints as of the last update.
+Of the complaints, 45 are due to problems with service, 33 with billing/collection, 34 with advertising and sales issues, and two with delivery issues.
+94 of the complaints were resolved to the merchants’ satisfaction while 20 were not.
+The company also has five negative reviews posted to the BBB, but these reviews are not subject to verification.

 It is our philosophy that “A+” ratings should be reserved for companies with zero complaints.
 Therefore, we have adjusted the rating of this section to a “C” for the purposes of this review.
 You can learn more about why we adjust BBB ratings in our rating criteria.